grove-mountain/hc-demos/demo-tools/readme.md

 ## Demo Magic

-This is a minor fork of: https://github.com/paxtonhare/demo-magic
+This is a minor fork of: https://github.com/paxtonhare/demo-magic.
+See this repo for more indepth information on using this tool.

-The updates add in things like colors and preventing the script from failing if some of the prerequisites like pv aren't installed.
+The updates add in things like color functions and preventing the script from failing if some of the prerequisites like pv aren't installed.
 Since when I'm running demos I don't really care if someone thinks I'm actually typing, I normally turn that feature off.

 Typically inside an env.sh file for any demo I'll put the following: